 There are two broad views as to why people stay poor.
-One emphasizes differences in fundamentals, such as ability, talent or motivation.
-The other, the poverty traps view, differences in opportunities which stem from access to wealth.
-To test between these two views, we exploit a large-scale, randomized asset transfer and an 11-year panel on 6000 households who begin in extreme poverty.
-The setting is rural Bangladesh and the asset is cows.
-The data supports the poverty traps view - we identify a threshold level of initial assets above which households accumulate assets, take on better occupations (from casual labor in agriculture or domestic services to running small livestock businesses) and grow out of poverty.
+One emphasizes differences in fundamentals, such as ability, talent, or motivation.
+The poverty traps view emphasizes differences in opportunities that stem from access to wealth.
+To test these views, we exploit a large-scale, randomized asset transfer and an 11-year panel of 6,000 households who begin in extreme poverty.
+The setting is rural Bangladesh, and the assets are cows.
+The data support the poverty traps view-we identify a threshold level of initial assets above which households accumulate assets, take on better occupations (from casual labor in agriculture or domestic services to running small livestock businesses), and grow out of poverty.
 The reverse happens for those below the threshold.
 Structural estimation of an occupational choice model reveals that almost all beneficiaries are misallocated in the work they do at baseline and that the gains arising from eliminating misallocation would far exceed the program costs.
-Our findings imply that large transfers which create better jobs for the poor are an effective means of getting people out of poverty traps and reducing global poverty.
+Our findings imply that large transfers, which create better jobs for the poor, are an effective means of getting people out of poverty traps and reducing global poverty.
 JEL Codes: I32, J22, J24, O12.

-I. INTRODUCTION
+I. Introduction

 Why do people stay poor?
-This is one of the most important questions within the social sciences because of its implications for human welfare.
-Understanding what causes poverty and its potential
+This is one of the most important questions in the social sciences because of its implications for human welfare.
+Understanding what causes poverty and its potential persistence is what motivated early contributors to

-^{}We are grateful to BRAC and particularly to Fazle Abed, Shameran Abed, Mushtaque Chowdhury, Narayan Das, Mahabub Hossain, W. M. H. Jaim, Imran Matin, Anna Minj, Muhammad Musa, Munshi Sulaiman, Atiya Rahman and Rabeya Yasmin for the collaborative research over the past 15 years that underpins this paper.
-We thank the editor Larry Katz and four anonymous referees for detailed and helpful comments.
-We also thank Abhijit Banerjee, Michael Carter, Esther Duflo, Marcel Fafchamps, Javier Hidalgo, Chang-Tai Hsieh, Supreet Kaur, Joe Kaboski, Dean Karlan, Tatiana Komarova, Michael Kremer, Ben Moll, Víctor Quintas-Martínez, Jonathan Old, Debraj Ray, Alejandro Sabal-Bermúdez, Alwyn Young and several seminar participants for comments.
-Bandiera and Burgess would like to thank BA grant EC170232 and Ghatak ESRC-DFID Grant ES/L012103/1 for financial support.
+We are grateful to BRAC and particularly to Fazle Abed, Shameran Abed, Mushtaque Chowdhury, Narayan Das, Mahabub Hossain, W. M. H. Jaim, Imran Matin, Anna Minj, Muhammad Musa, Munshi Sulaiman, Atiya Rahman, and Rabeya Yasmin for the collaborative research over the past 15 years that underpins this article.
+We thank the editor, Larry Katz, and four anonymous referees for detailed and helpful comments.
+We also thank Abhijit Banerjee, Michael Carter, Esther Duflo, Marcel Fafchamps, Javier Hidalgo, Chang-Tai Hsieh, Supreet Kaur, Joe Kaboski, Dean Karlan, Tatiana Komarova, Michael Kremer, Ben Moll, Víctor Quintas-Martínez, Jonathan Old, Debraj Ray, Alejandro Sabal-Bermúdez, Alwyn Young, and several seminar participants for comments.
+Bandiera and Burgess thank BA grant EC170232, and Ghatak acknowledges ESRC-DFID Grant ES/L012103/1 for financial support.
 All errors are our own.

-persistence is what motivated early contributors to development economics (Lewis, 1954; Myrdal, 1968; Schultz, 1980) and continues to motivate current generations.
-It is also the central goal of development policy - the main Sustainable Development Goal is to "eradicate extreme poverty for all people everywhere by 2030".
-Given that in 2015, when these goals were set, 10% of the world's population (735 million people) was classified as living in extreme poverty, this is an ambitious objective and particularly so in light of the current pandemic that has reversed most of the progress made since then.1 Finding answers ultimately requires us to understand why people stay poor and to design policy accordingly.
+[©] The Author(s) 2022.
+Published by Oxford University Press on behalf of the President and Fellows of Harvard College.
+All rights reserved.
+For Permissions, please email: journals.permissions@oup.com development economics (Lewis 1954; Myrdal 1968; Schultz 1980) and continues to motivate current generations.
+It is also the central goal of development policy-the main Sustainable Development Goal is to "eradicate extreme poverty for all people everywhere by 2030."
+Given that in 2015, when these goals were set, 10% of the world's population (735 million people) was classified as living in extreme poverty, this is an ambitious objective, particularly so in light of the current pandemic that has reversed most of the progress made since then.1 Finding answers ultimately requires us to understand why people stay poor and then design policy accordingly.